 Meaning of “children” – its usual or ordinary dictionary meaning

-The meaning of “children” hardly needs mentioning but are those direct offspring from their parents, that is the first generation.
+The meaning of “children” hardly needs mentioning.
+But it is those direct offspring from their parents, that is the first generation.
 This is the ordinary meaning of “children” and is that usually applied by a court if it is required to interpret a will – unless the language used in the will makes it clear the will-maker meant something different, referred to as a ‘contrary intention’.1 But this needs to be very clear, and this can be done by defining the word in the will itself.
 If there is more than one word needing definition, it may be worth setting out their intended meanings in a mini ‘dictionary’ to the will, not a common occurrence.

 Whether “issue” means “children” or “descendants”